West Coast District Municipality Bursary South Africa 2022 – 2023

 - Risk Management

-MORE ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE, SERVICE CONTRACT & SELECTION
+MORE ABOUT THE WEST COAST DISTRICT MUNICIPALITY BURSARY PROGRAMME – COVERAGE VALUE, RENEWAL & SELECTION

-Shortlisted candidates will be contacted – should you not receive any feedback within 30 days of the application deadline, please regard your application as unsuccessful.
-Provisionally bursary candidates will be notified by 21 February 2020.
+Candidates who have been provisionally awarded bursaries will be contacted by no later than 10 June 2022.
+If you do not receive any feedback within 30 days of the closing date, please regard your application as unsuccessful.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Parents or guardians reside within the West Coast region
+- You, your parents or guardians must reside within the West Coast Municipal Area

-- Been accepted/ provisionally accepted to study at a recognised and accredited the University/ University of Technology in South Africa
+- You must be studying at a recognised and accredited University or a University of Technology in South Africa

-- Achieved a minimum overall average of 70% OR achieved a minimum overall average of 60% with a minimum of 60% for Mathematics
+- You must have achieved a minimum overall average of 60% OR a minimum overall average of 50% with a minimum result of 60% for Mathematics

 - ID document (certified copy)

-- Proof of tertiary provisional acceptance (on tertiary letterhead)
+- Proof of tertiary registration (on institutions letterhead)

 - Affidavit of guardianship if not living with parents